Wedding Alerts & Other Ramblings

 06/2017 - Limo for Windward beaches: OK, so we've been monitoring the situation (below).
 We see just as many limos out there as before!
 Looks like "nobody got the memo" LOL and things are the same.
 We actually don't think anything will happen.
 It's a ridiculous law.

 02/2014 - No permits: We frequently get calls from worried people asking about whether or not we get the DNLR permit for their wedding.
-Yes we do.
 Seems like many websites don't think the same way as we do and it's becoming epidemic.
-Many websites you see at the top of your Google search do not get permits or offer costly services which are illegal.
-Maybe they think that they just won't get caught or maybe they just rather save on the cost.
-We just don't think it's worth it given the chance of screwing up someone's wedding!

-6/2013 - "Loss leader" cheap prices: The trend among a few top position Google ranked websites is to have packages with the cheapest prices which act as "loss leaders", which simply means that they are barely covering expenses.
-Sounds great if you're the client, but is it really?
-Maybe, like a Ponzi scheme, if you get in at the start, but what we've seen when companies have done this in the past is that, these businesses end up in serious trouble.
-They either, disappear or change their name with a new website, vendors get overworked and performance suffers, or they just start using the cheapest vendors.
-We'd rather charge a fair price for a well performed service by true industry professionals.
-With that said, we're in business and we have to compete until they're gone, so we've made our packages and prices to do just that!
-We may not be able to offer everything they offer only because we'll never compromise on our high quality and the service we provide!
+06/2013 - "Loss leader" cheap prices: The trend among a few top position Google ranked websites is to have packages with the cheapest prices.
+What we've seen when companies have done this in the past is that, these businesses end up in serious trouble, disappear, or change their name with a new website, vendors get overworked and performance suffers, or they just start using the cheapest vendors.

-2/2013 - State allows marriage license certification at Sheraton Waikiki: You can now pick up your license at an agency office at the Sheraton Waikiki Hotel, lobby level, Monday Friday, except State holidays, 9:00 5:00.
-It is recommended that you make an appointment by calling (808) 931-8349.
-If you need to go on a holiday or on the weekend, you can make special arrangements by calling ahead of time.
-For the Sheraton Waikiki office, you must have first applied and paid for your license onlinethey do not accept paper applications.
+02/2013 - State allows marriage license certification at Sheraton Waikiki: You can now pick up your license at an agency office at the Sheraton Waikiki Hotel, lobby level, Monday – Friday, except State holidays, 9:00 – 5:00.

 01/2013 - Honolulu 4th most congested roads: Navigation device "TomTom" ranks Honolulu as the 4th most congested traffic in all of North America. #1 Los Angeles, #2 Vancouver, Canada, #3 San Francisco, #4 Honolulu, #5 Seattle.